Graford Independent School District: Academics

-Students in Graford earn scores near local region and statewide averages on standardized tests.
-In 2018-2019 State of Texas Assessments of Academic Readiness (STAAR) results, 75% of students in Graford ISD met Approaches Grade Level standards, compared with 79% in Region 11 and 78% in the state of Texas.
-The average SAT score of students in 2017-18 was 1030, and the average ACT score is not available due to the small number of students taking the test.
+Students in Graford earn scores near local regional and statewide averages on standardized tests.
+In 2018-2019 State of Texas Assessments of Academic Readiness results, 75% of students in Graford ISD met Approaches Grade Level standards, compared with 79% in Region 11 and 78% in Texas.
+The average SAT score of students in 2017-18 was 1030, and the average ACT score was not available due to the small number of students taking the test.

 Demographics

-In the 2018–2019 school year, the school district had a total of 347 students, ranging from pre-kindergarten through grade 12.
+In the 2018–2019 school year, the school district had a total of 347 students, ranging from prekindergarten through grade 12.
 The class of 2018 included 18 graduates; the annual drop-out rate across grades 9-12 was reported as 1.0%.

 As of the 2018–2019 school year, the ethnic distribution of the school district was 84.4% White, 13.0% Hispanic, 0.3% Asian, and 2.3% from two or more races.
 (No African American, American Indian, or Pacific Islander students were reported.)
 Economically disadvantaged students made up 58.8% of the student body.